Bedrock-OSS/bedrock-wiki/docs/json-ui/json-ui-intro.md

 }
 ```

-The `ignored` property is used to conditionally render a UI control when working with variables that carry bedrock engine data.
+The `visible` property is used to conditionally render a UI control when working with variables that carry bedrock engine data.
 Consider the below example.
-The `ignored` property added is the same as saying "ignore the text label if the actionbar text is equal to `hello world`".
+A copy is made of the `$actionbar_text` variable to allow us to modify and perform comparisons on it (cannot be done with the hardcoded variable directly).
+The copy variable `$atext` is then used in the added `visible` property, which says "make the text label visible if the actionbar text is **not** equal to `hello world`".

 <CodeHeader>vanilla/ui/hud_screen.json</CodeHeader>